Fudan-iGEM/2024-wiki/src/hardware.md

 <br><br>

 Wastewater treatment and energy recovery are becoming global concerns with the increase of human activities and substantial consumption of fossil fuels.
-Even in [Antarctica](#figa), the largest untouched wilderness on our planet, wastewater treatment are urgently needed with the presence of 44 permanently manned research stations[^1].
+Even in [Antarctica](#figa), the largest untouched wilderness on our planet, wastewater treatment is urgently needed with the presence of 44 permanently manned research stations[^1].

 <div style="text-align: center;" id="figa">
     <img src="https://static.igem.wiki/teams/5115/hardware-hkx/antarctica.jpg" style="width: 100%">